uhyo/nitrogql/README.md

 ## And more planned...

-Type generation currently only supports client side code (usage with GraphQL clients like Apollo).
+Type generation currently only supports client side code (usage with GraphQL clients like Apollo Client).
 Support for writing server side code (resolvers) is planned.

 ### build